course-kit/guides/getting-started.md

 ## Activation redirect

 Once the student has created their account, they will need to be redirected somewhere.
-This should probably be your course landing page so they’re able to get started on your course immediately afterwards.
+This should probably be your course landing page so they're able to get started on your course immediately afterwards.

-By default, CourseKit will redirect them to a generic “Thanks for registering” page.
-It’s better, though, if you provide a *home page URL* value for your course.
+By default, CourseKit will redirect them to a generic "Thanks for registering" page.
+It's better, though, if you provide a *home page URL* value for your course.

-To do this, you’ll need to edit your course in the dashboard and provide your course’s home page URL.
-Again, if you’re developing locally, you can use an ngrok URL.
+To do this, you'll need to edit your course in the dashboard and provide your course's home page URL.
+Again, if you're developing locally, you can use an ngrok URL.

 ![getting-started-17](assets/getting-started-17.png)